Park Orchards Ratepayers Association

 We welcome your input

 The association encourages all local residents to become members and elect committee representatives at the Annual General Meeting.
 PORA also schedules at least one General Meeting per annum.
-The annual joining fee is $5 per person or $10 per family.
+The annual joining fee is $10 per family and $25 for businesses.

 View the Full Calendar